Andrewb3334/Coding-Set-7-/README.md

     categories = []
     expenses = []

-    with open('expenses.txt', 'r') as file:
+    with open('/expenses.txt', 'r') as file:
         for line in file:

             category, amount = line.strip().split(', ')